Obtaining a Divorce if Married Overseas

 You can apply in Australia for a divorce if you were married overseas if you can satisfy the court that you live permanently in Australia and that you have lived separately and apart from your spouse for at least 12 months with no reasonable chance that you will get back together.
 It is possible to live together in the same home and still be separated.

-To apply, you need to complete an Application for Divorce and file it at the Court with a copy of your marriage certificate.
+To apply, you need to complete an Application for Divorce and file it at the Federal Circuit and Family Court of Australia with a copy of your marriage certificate.
 If the certificate is in another language, you need to file an English translation of it together with an affidavit from the person who translated it.
 The affidavit must set out their qualifications to translate and attach a copy of the original marriage certificate and the translated marriage certificate.

 There will be an application fee payable at the time of filing your documents.
 You can complete the application yourself or ask a lawyer to do it for you.
 You can make a sole application, or you and your spouse can make a joint application.

 To be eligible to apply, either you or your spouse: